mosaic-data-model/mosaic-specification/doc/source/data_model.rst

      * site in the universe, if the type field is "site"

-     * atom in the fragment templates, if the type field is "template_atom"
+     * atom in the molecule templates, if the type field is "template_atom"

-     * site in the fragment templates, if the type field is "template_site"
+     * site in the molecule templates, if the type field is "template_site"

   .. _mosaic-property-name: